 On a typical Saturday in Newburgh on the corner of Liberty and Washington you might see a group of people playing chess.
 This is part of the Newburgh Chess Club started by Anthony Muhammad, a City of Newburgh Firefighter.
 He says that he is passionate about the game of chess and even creates and designs his own chessboards.
 He is focusing on the youth of the city and would like for his shop to be a place where everyone can come and play.
 If you would like to play for the day the fee is $5 and $20 for the entire month.
 You can check out his Facebook page for more details.

-Photo by Joe Santacroce of Family Memory Services.
-Add your own photos depicting city life to the Newburgh Restoration Flickr pool to be used on the blog, or email me. **Flickr users please do not forget to remove disabling of downloading of pictures otherwise, I can’t use them** Please do not take photos for your own […]
+Newburgh photo of the week by Cher Vick.
+Add your own photos depicting city life to the Newburgh Restoration Flickr pool to be used on the blog, or email me. **Flickr users please do not forget to remove disabling of downloading of pictures otherwise, I can’t use them** Please do not take photos for your own use without consulting […]

 The weekly link roundup is a collection of links related to Newburgh, revitalization, urban planning and anything else that might inspire change or create dialogue.
 What happened when Walmart left [G] Newburgh skateboard park approved [THR] Newburgh Council approves cafe for Downing Park [THR] SUNY Orange to install electric car charging stations [MHN] Orange County […]

 In New York City you can usually see a sign like the one pictured above.
 It usually provides a rendering, contact information, and an estimated date of completion.
 It seems we will now start seeing them in the City of Newburgh.
 On Council member, Karen Mejia’s Facebook page she announced that she has been pushing […]